vionaaindah/vionaaindah/README.md

 ### 👩‍💻 &nbsp;About Me

 Currently, I working as Python Developer in PT.
 Solmit Bangun Indonesia.
 I am responsible for building a fraud detection system and Business Intelligence web app using Django framework.
 I love to explore new technologies.
-I'm on track for learning more about Cloud Computing, Machine Learning, and Big Data.
+I'm on track for learning more about Data Science and Big Data.

 ### 🛠 &nbsp;Tech Stack